uccser/cs-field-guide/text/en/chapters/data-representation.md

 There's a subtle boundary between low quality data representations (such as 8-bit colour) and compression methods.
 In principle, reducing an image to 8-bit colour is a way to compress it, but it's a very poor approach, and a proper compression method like JPEG will do a much better job.
 {panel end}

-#### What impact does less bits have on the overall image?
+#### What impact does fewer bits have on the overall image?

 The following interactive shows what happens to images when you use a smaller range of colours (including right down to zero bits!)
-You can choose an image using the menu.
+You can choose an image using the menu or upload your own one.
 In which cases is the change in quality most noticeable?
 In which is it not?
 In which would you actually care about the colours in the image?
 In which situations is colour actually not necessary (i.e. we are fine with two colours)?

 {interactive name="image-bit-comparer" type="whole-page" text="Image Bit Comparer"}